Berks County Probate & Estate Administration Lawyer

 Work With an Experienced Berks County Probate Lawyer

 Daniel Sager is a graduate of Clark University and Villanova Law School.
-In addition to representing clients throughout southeastern Pennsylvania, he has served as legal counsel to the Douglass Township Planning Agency in Montgomery County.
-He is also a member of both the Pennsylvania Bar Association and the Montgomery County Bar Association.
+He has represented clients throughout southeastern Pennsylvania and has served as legal counsel to the Douglass Township Planning Agency in Montgomery County.

 Understanding Probate in Pennsylvania